 However my calculators are based on standard hydraulic formulas, weir,

-orifice, trajectories, spatially varied flow etc, with the constants adjusted to give an
+orifice, trajectories, etc, with the constants adjusted to give an

-answer consistant with the code.
+answer consistent with the code.
 For this reason I believe that my formulas will

 stay true regardless of the flow.